phrh/ClusterDetection/README.md

 Filter_Entrophy=Flag to use Shannon's Entropy to filter noise reads.
 By default is TRUE.

-Mutations=Type of mutations to consider.
+Mutations=Type of mutations to consider (Options:All, T2C, A2C, A2G, A2T, C2A, C2G, C2T, G2A, G2C, G2T, T2A, T2G).

-Insertions=Type of insertions to consider.
+Insertions=Type of insertions to consider (Options: All, A, C, G, T).

-Deletions=Type of deletions to consider.
+Deletions=Type of deletions to consider (Options: All, A, C, G, T).

+Additional parameters in v1.5:

+Background=Path of background file.

+Background_Score=Filter of minimum read's score value in background to take into account in comparision.

 If there's no FASTA files, the application show a message and not execute.